-If you return your proxy card without indicating your vote, your shares will be voted for the nominees listed on the card; for the approval, on an advisory basis, of the executive compensation; and for the ratification of the appointment of Kesselman & Kesselman.
+If you return your proxy card without indicating your vote, your shares will be voted for the nominees listed on the card; for the approval, on an advisory basis, of the executive compensation; for the adoption of amendments to the Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan which increase the number of shares of common stock authorized for issuance under the plan and amend certain other terms of the plan; for the amendment to Certificate of Incorporation, as amended, to increase the number of authorized shares of common stock; and for the ratification of the appointment of Kesselman & Kesselman.